Shou Sugi Ban: Charred Timber Cladding

 Yes this product can be used internally.
 Mortlock Timber use a different timber coating on the surface which binds the char layer together and eliminates the rubbing off for interior projects.
 READ MORE HERE

-On exterior Shou Sugi Ban the charcoal layer will rub off on your hands or clothes when you touch it, this is the loose particles on the surface of the timber.
+If you touch burnt timber cladding that has been installed in exterior areas, some loose particle from the charcoal layer may rub off on your hands.
 As the Shou Sugi Ban is exposed weather the loose particles that causes this issue will wash off the timber from the wind and rain over a few months and the rubbing off will stop.
 If your looking for Shou Sugi Ban timber cladding for interiors or areas not exposed to weather, Mortlock Timber use a different timber coating on the surface which binds the char layer together and eliminates the rubbing off.
 READ MORE HERE

 As a guide charred cladding will cost you around $35-$75 per m2 more than non-charred timber cladding.
 This is indicative and it does depend on the options you select.
 For full pricing download our Shou Sugi Ban pricing guide.